frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 "Then I will turn the wire, which will turn the mug, which will make the water flow.
 And that way you will be baptized."
 That's what happened.

 Sometime later, that man came in contact with Opus Dei.
 He read the homilies of St. Josemaría in *Christ Is Passing By* and *Friends of God*.
 He discovered a deeper aspect of his Christian vocation.
-He said, "This is what I\'ve been trying to live for the last twenty years."
+He said, "This is what I've been trying to live for the last twenty years."

 All over the place, there are opportunities.
 Sometimes they come to us handed on a plate.
 But sometimes God also wants us to make those opportunities, to create them, seize them when they come.